 Chemical vs Physical sunscreen- The more powerful sunscreen?

 - There have been recent findings regarding chemical sunscreen absorption in the blood.
-The FDA tested seven chemical sunscreen filters & found all of them were absorbed into the bloodstream but over the safety limit of 0.5ng/ml.
+The FDA tested seven chemical sunscreen filters and found all of them were absorbed into the bloodstream but over the safety limit of 0.5ng/ml.
 This may sound a tad bit concerning but there’s still no straight answer here about it causing any skin cancer.
-The FDA is investigating the safety of chemical sunscreen filters & we are waiting for more updates.
+The FDA is investigating the safety of chemical sunscreen filters and we are waiting for more updates.
 Also, they are not at all saying to abandon the chemical sunscreens since there’s no real conclusion.
-But there is enough proof & reports of UV rays causing skin cancer.
+But there is enough proof and reports of UVB rays causing skin cancer.

-- Chemical sunscreen filters, Oxybenzone & octinoxate are banned in Hawaii due to their impact on coral reefs.
+- Two active Chemical sunscreen ingredients and filters, Oxybenzone and Octinoxate are banned in Hawaii due to their impact on coral reefs.
 Studies have shown that these two filters cause coral bleaching, impact their reproduction & also cause deformation in young coral.
 So, if you plan to do some coral reef snorkeling anytime in the future, just reach out for water-resistant physical sunscreens.